Michael-Kochis/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+It checks the URL (or virtual URL) to determine which component or page it should display.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation is the process of checking values to determine whether they meet specific criteria or not.
 1. In 1-2 sentences, define end to end testing.
+Testing the running application, from the UI/Web page to the database.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`
+- [x] Create a new branch: `git checkout -b <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [x] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements

 Your finished project must include all of the following requirements:

-- [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
+- [x] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
-- [ ] A order form that has a "/pizza" route and shows the form
+- [x] A order form that has a "/pizza" route and shows the form
-- [ ] A form with an id of "pizza-form"
+- [x] A form with an id of "pizza-form"
-- [ ] A name text input field with an id of "name-input"
+- [x] A name text input field with an id of "name-input"
 - [ ] Validation for name and the error message is "name must be at least 2 characters" (Use this exact error message to make sure tests pass)
-- [ ] A dropdown for pizza size with an id of "size-dropdown"
+- [x] A dropdown for pizza size with an id of "size-dropdown"
 - [ ] A checklist for toppings - at least 4 (hint: name each separately!)
 - [ ] Text input for special instructions with an id of "special-text"
-- [ ] An Add to Order button that has an id of "order-button" and that submits form and returns a database record of name, size, toppings and special instructions
+- [x] An Add to Order button that has an id of "order-button" and that submits form and returns a database record of name, size, toppings and special instructions

 Data should look something like
 ```